sa7bnb/AUTOBLIND-v1.0/README.md

 Mobile-optimized web interface with real-time status updates
 ### 🔧 Easy Setup
-Access Point mode for simple initial configuration without external router
+Access Point mode for simple initial configuration without external router Setup is done by connecting to AP: AUTOBLIND-Setup, with no password.
+Browse to 192.168.4.1 and click on WiFi Settings to connect this to your home WiFi.
+Then click Configuration to adjust speed, and then the upper and lower limit mode.

 ---
 ## 📸 Preview